majo48/exif-git/README.md

 # recreate-git
 Set picture file attribute 'DateTimeCreated' to EXIF/IPTC/XMP attribute 'DateTimeOriginal' (when the picture was taken with the camera).
+This script runs on MacOS computers.

 # input/output parameters
 The application can be called (runs) with or without arguments.